 Booster seat mode:

-While this seat does convert to a booster (quite easily, with handy storage for the harness so you don’t lose any parts) in most cases the booster mode will be outgrown shortly after the harness mode is outgrown (by height).
+While the original and Extend versions of this seat do convert to a booster (quite easily, with handy storage for the harness so you don’t lose any parts) in most cases the booster mode will be outgrown shortly after the harness mode is outgrown (by height).
 It would be a very petite 10yo who fits in the Revolve 360 as a booster seat, and while most kids of that age do still require a booster seat for the adult seat belt to properly (and safely!) fit them, they also tend to have strong opinions about what they ride in and what is cool (or not).
 Consider this a back-up mode should it ever be needed, but it is rare for families to use it beyond the forward-facing stage.
 This is true for any 3-in-1/all-in-one seat: nice to have, great if it’s needed, but not a daily rider.

 Neither of the experienced booster riders below could buckle themselves due to how high the Revolve 360 sit up off the vehicle seat, however, the belt fit was excellent on both of them.
 They have nearly outgrown it though, by shoulder height.

 Available on a range of Evenflo seats, SensorSafe is an added safety feature intended to reduce the incidence of hot car deaths (hyperthermia) and other in-vehicle safety concerns.
 It works with a unique bluetooth-enabled chest clip, a mobile app, and on some products (including this review seat) a piece that Evenlfo calls a dongle that plugs into the OBD port on your vehicle.
 If you’ve ever had an emissions test or run your own diagnostic test on an error code on your vehicle, that’s what you plugged into.
-It’s on the underside of your steering wheel area, near the driver’s knees, and requires no special skills to intall.
+It’s on the underside of your steering wheel area, near the driver’s knees, and requires no special skills to install.

 - Your child unbuckles the chest clip while the car is in motion